yosoufe/SFND_2D_Feature_Tracking/report.md

 The following table **counts the number of matched keypoints** for all 10 images using all possible combinations of detectors and descriptors.
-It is sorted based on the Average column in an increasing order.
+It is sorted based on the Average column in decreasing order.
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.

 |  **Detector** | **Descriptor** | **Average** | **Images 0-1** | **Images 1-2** | **Images 2-3** | **Images 3-4** | **Images 4-5** | **Images 5-6** | **Images 6-7** | **Images 7-8** | **Images 8-9** |